koeunchoi/lab/_pages/research.md

 **Children's technology use in family and social contexts**

 We study the extent to which children's technology use is influenced by family processes and social contexts such as parent-child interaction, parental stress, and family income.
 We found that parenting stress and family income impact children's thinking and use of technology.
-Currently, we are examinging 1) parent-child interaction in the presence of different technologies and 2) the role of parental media beliefs and stress.
+Currently, we are examinging 1) parent-child interaction in the presence of different technologies and 2) the role of parental beliefs and stress.

 Collaborators:
 [Cynthia Smith](https://www.techkids.clahs.vt.edu/) (Children's Emotions Lab; Human Development and Family Science at VT) [Eunkyung Lucy Shin](https://fbri.vtc.vt.edu/people-directory/postdoctoral-associates/shin.html) (Fralin Biomedical Research Institute at VTC)
-[Diana Devine](https://www.techkids.clahs.vt.edu/) (Children's Emotions Lab; Human Development and Family Science at VT)
+[Diana Devine](https://www.techkids.clahs.vt.edu/) (Children's Emotions Lab; Human Development and Family Science at VT) [Candy Beers](https://liberalarts.vt.edu/departments-and-schools/department-of-human-development-and-family-science/academic-programs/hdfs-graduate-students/Candy-Beers.html) (Human Development and Family Science at VT)

 **Support**